 MacKerricher State Park offers beach, bluff, headland, dune, forest and wetlands habitats.
 The park was at one time part of the Mendocino Indian Reservation as well as a part of the Union Lumber Company.
 It is located three miles north of Fort Bragg on Highway 1, near the town of Cleone.
-Phone 707-964-9112 or 707-937-5804 weekdays from 8 to 4.
+Phone (707) 964-9112 for more information.

-A beach wheelchair is available.
-Ask at the entry station to arrange for use.
+A beach wheelchair is available for use.
+Inquire with park staff at the entrance station for more information.